lukas2/acts_as_starred/README.markdown

     def star!(user)
     def unstar!(user)
+    def starred_by

-..that you can use in your controllers to set and unset stars for items and users.
+..that you can use in your controllers to set and unset stars for items and users and see what users have starred a particular item.

+With

+    def starred_for(starrable)

+you get a list of stars for your starrable (=item).

 This plugin requires that a model "User" exists.